interseroh/demo-gwt-springboot/README.md

 ![GWT SuperDev Mode](https://raw.github.com/lofidewanto/demo-gwt-springboot/master/src/main/docs/gwt-bookmarks.png)

 That's it.
-Now you can just push *Dev Mode On* to run the transpiler to directly run the WebApp.
+You can just push *Dev Mode On* to run the transpiler directly and the WebApp will be reloaded automatically.

 ![GWT SuperDev Mode](https://raw.github.com/lofidewanto/demo-gwt-springboot/master/src/main/docs/gwt-compiler.png)

 ### Call the WebApp demo-gwt-springboot from a web browser

-Application URL:
+Go to the application URL with a web browser:

 ```java
 http://localhost:9014/demogwt/demogwt.html
 ```

+### Logging

+...

 ### Debugging GWT SuperDev Mode